ovh/docs/pages/platform/kubernetes-k8s/vrack-example-between-private-networks/guide.en-gb.md

 You also need to have [Helm](https://docs.helm.sh/) installed on your workstation and your cluster.
 Please refer to the [How to install Helm on OVHcloud Managed Kubernetes Service](../installing-helm/) tutorial.

 It also supposes that you already have followed the [Using vRack](../using-vrack/) guide to activate the vRack on your Public Cloud project and put your OVHcloud Managed Kubernetes cluster inside the vRack.
-It will also be useful to have followed our [../vrack-example-k8s-and-pci/](Working with vRack example - Managed Kubernetes and Public Cloud instances) tutorial to understand the easier use case when both services are in the same private network.
+It will also be useful to have followed our [Working with vRack example - Managed Kubernetes and Public Cloud instances](../vrack-example-k8s-and-pci/) tutorial to understand the easier use case when both services are in the same private network.

 And to understand why this configuration is needed, please have a look at the [Using vRack - Communicating between different private networks](../using-vrack-between-private-networks/) technical document.